Dioben/RI2021/assignment2/readme.md

 The queue is fed new terms as files are iterated.\
 Whenever a file runs out of content it is removed from the file pool.

-This process leads to the generation of 2 types of files:
+This process leads to the generation of 3 types of files:
 1. An index file that has a term, document appearance count, filenumber, and file offset per line
 2. Merged index files, containing \n-separated lists of value pairs which are document IDs and term scores, and use gaps for storage efficiency
+3. A metadata file that matches each doc to pointers to their weights, used for cosine normalization

 This program supports the following parameters: